 Michael is currently Music Director of St Matthews Chamber Orchestra and has recently freelanced with the music staff at the Royal Opera House, Covent Garden as duty conductor on productions of Carmen, Tosca, La Bohème and La Traviata.
 He also assisted with the music preparation and children’s chorus for Carmen and La Bohème.

-Michael is also an accomplished violist and teacher, working in London.
+Michael is also an accomplished violist and teacher, working and living in London.

 Timothy Carpenter – Conductor